RayCarrot/Rayman3Readvanced/docs/game_discoveries.md

 ### Levels
 - The N-Gage `Capture the Flag` levels have a boolean indicating if it's the first round of the match.
 This is however never checked against and is thus unused.
 - The second map of `Wanderwood Forest` and both maps of `Shining Glade` have unused code for updating the water palette to give it a glowing effect.
 One color is however bugged, making parts appear red.
+- The N-Gage exclusive level `Ascension` has 3 red pirate enemies which are spawned from captors.
+However they're incorrectly set to be enabled by default, even before being spawned, making you able to defeat some of them twice.
 - In `Garish Gears` the hatch layer is misaligned in the N-Gage version, making it not cover the actual hatch.
 - In the `Hoodlum Hideout` level there is code for spawning leaves which fall to the ground.
 The random range for the x-position is incorrectly hard-coded to 0-240 in the N-Gage version since the resolution is different there.
 The y-position also has a random range of 0-0, making the randomization pointless.
 - In the first map of `Vertigo Wastes` the camera offset for the introduction sequence are all based on the GBA screen resolution, even in the N-Gage version.
 There's also a bug where it'll index out of bounds of an array, but it luckily doesn't cause any issues.
 This was fixed in the N-Gage version.